 What Are the Advantages of Faxing from Google Drive?

-- Total Google integration.
-I love Google services, and it is awesome to have your fax account integrated with them.
+Total Google integration.
+We love Google services, and it is awesome to have your fax account integrated with them.
 They are a reliable company that always keep improving and giving us users a better experience.